Wydawnictwo Literackie

 Wydawnictwo Literackie (abbreviated WL, lit.
 "Literary Press") is a Kraków-based Polish publishing house, which has been referred to as one of Poland's "most respected".

-Company history
+History

 Since its foundation in 1953, Wydawnictwo Literackie has been focused on publishing modern prose and poetry by both renown and emerging authors, both Polish and foreign.
 In recent years it is primarily associated with editions of Polish language classics of the 20th century and of modern science-fiction novels.
 In recent years, the publishing house also expanded into the market of textbooks for humanities, lexicons and dictionaries.
+In 2002 the still state-owned publishing house was put up for sale as part of Poland's privatisation programme and was taken over by the Swiss-based publishing group Libella, headed by Vera Michalski-Hoffmann.
+Wydawnictwo Literackie remains part of Libella, alongside Oficyna Literacka Noir sur Blanc in Warsaw.

 In 2019, the company was reported to have 44 employees and an annual turnover of "$13.78 million in sales".

 The company headquarters is located in the Dom Pod Globusem building at 1 Długa Street, Krakow.
 A globe with the symbol of the company sits on the top of that building.

 Polish authors

 Among the writers and poets associated with the publishing house are Nobel Prize winners Orhan Pamuk, Wisława Szymborska, Czesław Miłosz, Nadine Gordimer and Olga Tokarczuk.
 Other Polish authors whose works have been published by the Wydawnictwo Literackie (some of them for the first time, or for the first time in official print) include Janusz Anderman, Jacek Dukaj, Aleksander Fiut, Witold Gombrowicz, Stefan Grabiński, Zbigniew Herbert, Gustaw Herling-Grudziński, Marek S.Huberath, Maria Janion, Ryszard Kapuściński, Jan Kott, Stanisław Lem, Ewa Lipska, Jerzy Pilch, Tadeusz Różewicz, Jan Józef Szczepański, Szczepan Twardoch (including the Chołod), Jan Twardowski, Karol Wojtyła and Adam Zagajewski.